Stewart Granger

 Stewart Granger (born James Lablache Stewart; 6 May 1913 – 16 August 1993) was a British film actor, mainly associated with heroic and romantic leading roles.
 He was a popular leading man from the 1940s to the early 1960s, rising to fame through his appearances in the Gainsborough melodramas.

 Early life

-He was born James Lablache Stewart in Old Brompton Road, Kensington, West London, the only son of Major James Stewart, OBE and his wife Frederica Eliza (née Lablache).
-Granger was educated at Epsom College and the Webber Douglas Academy of Dramatic Art.
-He was the great-great-grandson of the opera singer Luigi Lablache and the grandson of the actor Luigi Lablache.

-Stewart Granger lived in Bournemouth at 57 Grove Road with his mother.
-His mother owned the property now called "East Cliff Cottage Hotel" until 1979.
+He was born James Lablache Stewart in Old Brompton Road, Kensington, west London, the only son of Major James Stewart, OBE and his wife Frederica Eliza (née Lablache).
+Granger was educated at Epsom College and the Webber Douglas Academy of Dramatic Art in South Kensington.
+He was the great-great-grandson of the Italian-French-Irish opera singer Luigi Lablache and the grandson of the actor Luigi Lablache.
+He had one sibling, an elder sister named Iris Elizabeth Lablache Stewart, who was married three times (Fisher, Hoar, and Harrison).
+She had one daughter, Carolyn Fisher, later known as Antiques Roadshow expert Bunny Campione.
+Granger lived in Bournemouth at 57 Grove Road; his mother owned the property now called East Cliff Cottage Hotel until 1979.

-When he became an actor, he was advised to change his name in order to avoid being confused with the American actor James Stewart.
-Granger was his Scottish grandmother's maiden name.
+When he became an actor, he was advised to change his name in order to avoid being confused with American film star James Stewart.
+"Granger" was his Scottish grandmother's maiden name.
 Offscreen friends and colleagues continued to call him Jimmy for the rest of his life, but to the general public he became Stewart Granger.